WebOfTrust/ietf-ipex/draft-ssmith-ipex.md

 : A ACDC in a disclosure is *disclosed to* the *Disclosee*.

 ACDC
-: Type of issuance concretely defined by the ACDC specification {{ACDC-ID}}.
+: Type of data as issuance concretely defined by the ACDC specification {{ACDC-ID}}.

 Issuer
 : An *ACDC* is *issued by* the *Issuer*.
 The *Issuer* identifier (AID) appears in the top level of the ACDC.